Let’s say you’ve invented a new gadget and you want to manufacture and sell it. Only problem is, it does something that nobody needs.

 Allergan states on their website that there are other side effects that they don’t list.
 And all too frequently, pharmaceutical companies are found guilty of lying to people about the possibility of severe and often life threatening side effects.
 You’ll notice almost none of this is mentioned in the commercial above.

 The creation of this “disease” has been so effective that the number of Restasis users has continued to grow.
-In a recent report, Allergan boasted the demand for this type of drug has grown 30% since last year.4
+In a recent report, Allergan boasted that the demand for this type of drug has grown 30% since last year.4

 It doesn’t seem likely that 30% more people suddenly developed a condition so severe that they independently asked their doctor for a pharmaceutical intervention.
 Those people were convinced by advertising that they have a disease; one that was invented to sell a product.